weijiexi/UI-UX-Design/UIUXDesign/UI-UX-AI/UXDesignForAIProducts/Module-7/module-7.md

 - Be able to deploy techniques for foreseeing and mitigating ethical and societal risks
 - Integrate principles based on ethical considerations into the design and development of AI-based products

+- **Ethics and Society Review (ESR)**; A structured, iterative process designed to evaluate the ethical and societal implications of AI projects during early stages, requiring teams to articulate risks, develop mitigation principles, and implement ethical considerations before proceeding with development or funding.
+- **Bias and Fairness**; Ethical concerns in AI systems that arise when training data reflects historical biases, leading to discriminatory outcomes.
+Addressing these concerns involves auditing datasets, ensuring diverse representation, and implementing algorithms that promote equity and fairness.
+- **Privacy and Data Security**; The ethical requirement to handle personal data responsibly, ensuring robust protections against misuse and breaches, and adhering to regulations like GDPR to safeguard individuals' privacy rights.
+- **Transparency and Accountability**; Principles that mandate clear explanations of AI decision-making processes, enabling users to understand, challenge, and trust AI systems, particularly in impactful areas like hiring and credit scoring.
+- **Dual Use**; The potential for AI technologies to be exploited for harmful purposes, such as surveillance or cyberattacks, requiring developers to anticipate misuse and implement safeguards to prevent malicious applications.
+- **Black Mirror Writers Room**; A speculative fiction technique used to explore the societal and ethical implications of AI technologies by imagining dystopian scenarios, helping developers identify risks and design measures to mitigate negative outcomes.

 <details>
   <summary>1.
 Why Do AI Products Need to Be Concerned With Ethical Issues?
 (Why not "I'm Just an Engineer?")</summary>